AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

 ---
 description: Actionable Log Files allow you to capture media signals from ad server log files to create traits in Audience Manager.
 Capture impressions, clicks, and conversions from ad servers as traits without having to append pixels.
 keywords: actionable logs, alf, ALF
 seo-description: Actionable Log Files allow you to capture media signals from ad server log files to create traits in Audience Manager.
-Capture impressions, clicks, and conversions from ad servers as traits without having to use append pixels.
+Capture impressions, clicks, and conversions from ad servers as traits without having to append pixels.
 seo-title: Actionable Log Files
 solution: Audience Manager
 title: Actionable Log Files